UofT-Government-Project/Covid19_PHU/README.md

 ## Machine Learning- Week2

-### The Machine learning model based o the new dataset:
+### The Machine learning model based on the new dataset:
-LogisticRegression from ML sklearn library
+RandomForest Classifier from ML sklearn library

+### Based on the new dataset,our prediction is the fatal cases of covid cases.The dataset lacks continues features that have an impact on our predications.
+These features could be different factors of health conditions.Our data is limited to very few factores such as age, gender, location and date that are not corrolated to our outcome.

 ### Cleaning and Processing:
 - Dropped unnecessary columns that have no impact on our predictation: